 HomeStart undertakes periodic reviews of its policies and procedures with guidance by HomeStart's legal advisers to ensure that the personal information held is managed by HomeStart appropriately.
 HomeStart therefore reserves the right to amend this Policy at any time.
 You may obtain a copy of the current version of this Policy by contacting HomeStart, or accessing HomeStart's web site.

-If you have any queries regarding this Policy, or if you require further information about the ways we manage your personal information, please contact HomeStart.
+If you have any queries regarding this Policy, or if you require further information about the ways we manage your personal information, please contact HomeStart's Privacy Officer.

-If you believe that a breach of your privacy has occurred, we encourage you to contact HomeStart to discuss your concerns.
+If you wish to make a complaint, we encourage you to contact HomeStart's Privacy Officer to discuss your concerns.

-If the breach is considered to be serious, the Privacy Officer may escalate the complaint internally within HomeStart.
+If your complaint is considered to be of a serious nature, the Privacy Officer may escalate the complaint internally within HomeStart.

 11. Contact Information